Cinema of Canada: National Film Board

 A Canadian tour by Princess Elizabeth and Prince Philip was filmed and was initially meant to be two reels, worth twenty minutes, but grew to five reels as they could not determine what to cut.
 Irwin met with Harvey Harnick, the NFB's Columbia theatrical distributor, and J.J.
 Fitzgibbons, the president of Famous Players, and Fitzgibbons told Irwin that he would screen all five reels if the film was completed for a Christmas release.
 Royal Journey opened in seventeen first-run theatres and over course of the next two years it was screened in 1,249 Canadian theatres where it was watched by a record two million people and the film was also screened in forty other countries.
 The film cost $88,000, but the NFB gained a profit of $150,000 and the film's success was one of the reasons Grierson stated that Irwin "saved the Film Board".
+It was seen by over two million people within two months.

 The Canadian Government Motion Picture Bureau and Associated Screen News of Canada had no French-Canadian employees.
 Vincent Paquette became the NFB's first French-Canadian filmmaker in 1941, and directed La Cité de Notre-Dame, the board's first in-house French-language film, in 1942.
 The number of French-Canadian employees grew to seventeen by 1945, and a quarter of the board's budget was spent on French productions.
 The Massey Commission and Gratien Gélinas, a member of the NFB's Board of Governors, called for an improvement in French-language productions, but Premier Maurice Duplessis opposed it.
+In 1963, The Hour of Independence (À l’heure de la décolonisation), directed by Monique Fortier, was the first NFB film directed by a French Canadian woman.

 French-language media, including Le Devoir, criticized the NFB after it removed Roger Blais in 1957.
 NFB francophone directors Denys Arcand, Gilles Carle, Jacques Godbout, Gilles Groulx, and Clément Perron criticized the organization for its censorship policies, refusal to produce feature films, and its colonial treatment of Quebec.
 Michel Brault, Carle, Bernard Gosselin, Groulx, and Arthur Lamothe left following reprimands.
 Guy Roberge became the first French-Canadian to serve as the NFB's commissioner.
 Duplessis died in 1959, and Quebec Liberal Party gained control while the Liberal Party won in the 1963 Canadian federal election.
 The Liberals supported a policy of bilingualism and biculturalism.
 A French-language branch of the NFB that was independent of its English-language productions was formed in 1964, under the leadership of Pierre Juneau.

 Drylanders, the organization's first English language feature-length fiction film, was released in 1963.